lkesteloot/unsong/unsong-1.md

 The Jews naturally got a little bit spooked about the Tetragrammaton after a few centuries of this sort of thing, and the rabbis decreed that any time you needed to use the Tetragrammaton, you should instead substitute the totally different word “A—i”.
 And [i]then[/i] when you were going to say “A—i” you should substitute [i]that[/i] with “HaShem”, so as to stay two semantic steps away from the Tetragrammaton at all times.
 If they could have, they would have demanded that “HaShem” be replaced with something else too, except that “HaShem” literally just meant “the Name” and so was already maximally vague.

 It is a well-known fact among kabbalists that Christians are really dumb.
-At some point in the AD era, the Christians decided that something something Jesus died for our sins something something made us pure, and they decided to show their deep communion with God by just speaking the Tetragrammaton willy-nilly at random points in their services.
+At some point in the [sc]ad[/sc] era, the Christians decided that something something Jesus died for our sins something something made us pure, and they decided to show their deep communion with God by just speaking the Tetragrammaton willy-nilly at random points in their services.
 Luckily for them by this point Uriel had pretty well finished blocking the divine light, and their services caused nothing worse than facepalms from any Jews who happened to overhear.
 Then the sky cracked.
 There very well could have been this huge catastrophe the Sunday afterwards when every Christian church suddenly went up in flames.
 But the Tetragrammaton is famously difficult to pronounce, and the true pronunciation, which turned out to sound sort of like “[sc]ja-ho-rah[/sc]”, came as a total surprise to everyone, wasn’t in anybody’s liturgy, and actually doesn’t even quite correspond to the Hebrew letters involved.
 Thus was the entire Christian religion saved by its inability to pronounce a four-letter word.

 If you don’t insist on magic powers for your Names, there are ones even shorter than this.
 The Digrammaton is aleph-lamed, or “El”.
 To a Californian like me, that always made places like El Segundo and El Cerrito seem a bit creepy.
 It wasn’t the same sort of primal horror as sticking the Tetragrammaton in the middle of something, but no kabbalist I know has ever voluntarily eaten at El Pollo Loco either.